Goodman-lab/Diamond_energy/README.md

 # Release Notes

-Diamond_energy is a systematic conformational searching algorithm written in Python 3.6+.
-It operates on the premise that local minima in the energy landscape closely resemble diamond lattice structures.
-By leveraging this assumption, the program rapidly identifies all low-energy conformations through adjustments to the molecule's internal coordinates within the constraints of a diamond lattice framework.

-The program initiates by extracting molecular information from the provided InChI input.
-It then generates conformers of the molecule within a diamond lattice framework, employing internal coordinate tree-search algorithms.
-These low-energy conformers output, optimized to fit the diamond lattice structure, serve as starting points for subsequent minimization via Quantum Mechanics/Molecular Mechanics (QM/MM) methods.
+*Italic*Diamond Energy is an algorithm developed in Python 3.6+ and RDKit environment for conducting systematic conformational searches of molecules.

+The algorithm operates in a series of steps:

+Input Parsing: Initially, the algorithm takes the InChI of the target molecule as input to extract its molecular information.

+Framework Assumption: The algorithm uses the premise that low-energy conformations of a molecule are likely to closely resemble diamond lattice structures.
+This assumption enables a more efficient search.

+Conformer Generation: Utilizing tree-search algorithm, *Italic*Diamond Energy generates potential low-energy conformers of the molecule.
+These conformers are designed to fit within the constraints of a diamond lattice framework.

+Refinement: Finally, the output generated conformers could be further mminimized using Quantum Mechanics/Molecular Mechanics (QM/MM) methods.

+This methodical approach allows *Italic*Diamond Energy to rapidly identify all potential low-energy conformers of a given molecule, aiding in subsequent computational or experimental analysis.

 #################################################################